ACM Primary Article Templates AND Publication Workflow

 STEP 2: Submit your paper for review.

-STEP 3 (Microsoft Word): Upon acceptance, you will receive an email notification to download the ACM Master Article Template - Microsoft Word.
+STEP 3 (Microsoft Word): Upon acceptance, you will receive an email notification to download the ACM Primary Article Template - Microsoft Word.
 Please choose the correct template version based on your platform: [MAC 2011, MAC 2016, or Windows] and save the .zip file to your local machine.
 Open the zip file and save the template file to your machine and then follow these instructions to attach the ACM ArticleTemplate to your accepted submission version and prepare your paper (still in single-column format) for validation.

 STEP 3 (LaTeX): Proceed to step four.